 Amazon Web Services Australia and New Zealand managing director Paul Migliorini says AWS respects that its customers care about sustainability.

-“AWS data centres are also more energy efficient than enterprise sites due to comprehensive efficiency programs that touch every facet of our facilities.
-When they factored in the carbon intensity of consumed electricity and renewable energy purchases, 451 found that AWS performs the same task with an 88% lower carbon footprint.”
+“AWS data centers are also more energy efficient than enterprise sites due to comprehensive efficiency programs that touch every facet of our facilities.
+When they factored in the carbon intensity of consumed electricity and renewable energy purchases, 451 found that AWS performs the same task with an 88% lower carbon footprint.

 Migliorini says AWS will share more details about the Australian project in due course.